 Even a stint on the then very popular show "Ally McBeal" didn't stop his addiction, and in 2001, he was fired from the series after yet another drug arrest.

 But like Tony Stark, Downey wrapped himself in the armor of his work and pulled himself out of the depths of addiction.
 By 2005, he had critics raving with his performance in films like "Wonder Boys" and "Kiss Kiss Bang Bang."
 That same year he married producer Susan Levin, whom he met when she served as a producer on the 2003 movie "Gothika."

 Levin (now Susan Downey) told Harper's Bazaar that she made it clear to her now-husband that he would have to clean up his act.

 "I did meet Darth Vader (what she calls his troubled persona), for like a minute," she said, "right after the movie wrapped, and I said immediately, 'This isn't gonna work.'
 I made it clear that to stay with me, nothing could happen."

-The couple became parents of a son in 2012 and Downey also has an older son from an earlier marriage.
+The couple became parents of a son in 2012 and announced in July 2014 that they were expecting their second child.
+Downey also has an older son from a previous marriage.

-Such stability has clearly helped Downey reach the pinnacle where moviegoers are eagerly awaiting his new film and even Buzzfeed has hopped on board, producing a piece titled "32 reasons Robert Downey Jr. is the most perfect man in the universe."
+Such stability has clearly helped Downey reach the pinnacle where there is awards buzz for his new film "The Judge."
+It's no wonder Buzzfeed produced a piece titled "32 reasons Robert Downey Jr. is the most perfect man in the universe."

-"Iron Man" co-star Gwyneth Paltrow went so far as to rank Downey's Stark above another popular superhero set to bow at theaters soon, the "Man of Steel."
+"Iron Man" co-star Gwyneth Paltrow went so far as to rank Downey's Stark above another popular movie superhero, the "Man of Steel."

 "(Tony Stark's) gorgeous," Paltrow said.
 "I'm still not convinced with the man in tights and the cape."